frappe/frappe_io/frappe_io/www/tutorial/setting-up-the-site.md

 1. `private/backups` is where backups are dumped
 1. `site_config.json` is where site level configurations are maintained.

+### Setting Default Site

+In case you have multiple sites on you bench use `bench use [site_name]` to set the default site.

+Example:

+	$ bench use library

 ### Install App

 Now let us install our app `library_management` in our site `library`